k0s/toolbox/README.txt

 * dependencies should link appropriately (e.g. to toolbox if possible)
 * calendar view for projects
 * make the /tags view useful
+* make fields computationable
+* integrate author with community phonebook (and bugzilla)
 * the first time someone edits a description (etc.) from a pointed-to file (e.g. a setup.py) then the project should be notified